For the MAK’s 150th anniversary, designer Michael Embacher has given the Permanent Collection Carpets a new spatial concept

 artist has fashioned an ephemeral female angel who floats level with the gallery, presiding over the collected objects as

-and intellectual territories in a gesture that is both conceptual and poetic.
+territories in a gesture that is both conceptual and poetic.
 Curator: Bärbel Vischer, Curator, MAK Contemporary Art Collection

 Curator Barbara Karl, Curator, MAK Textiles and Carpets Collection Design Michael Embacher Artistic Intervention Füsun Onur